 - The other major filming area was in Mescal Arizona.
 They specifically built a set there for the Tombstone film.
 Bill and I remember when that was going on.
 After the movie was finished, we even drove out there to take a look.
 You could even get up close to view the buildings.
 Then after awhile it was open for touring.
 Now it’s private property and you have to make arrangements to get a tour.

 You may have heard of some of those who turned down roles in the Tombstone 1993 movie?
 Or did you?
 Let’s mention the big one!

 - You know Kevin Costner starred in his own film: Wyatt Earp.
-Before that came out, he was offered the role of Wyatt in Tombstone according to Kevin Jarre, the first director.
+Before that came out, he was offered the role of Wyatt Earp in the Tombstone film.
+That according to Kevin Jarre, the first director.
 He turned it down.2

 Tombstone 1993 Film Anniversary: 25 Years

 The Tombstone film first came out in 1993.
 On Saturday June 30 & Sunday July 1, 2018, the Movie’s 25th Anniversary Reunion Celebration was held in Tombstone Arizona.
 It was an ambitious event!
 The Tombstone Lion’s Club was the host for this local epic event.